Wu wei: Modern

-Philosopher Alan Watts believed that Wu Wei can best be described as "not-forcing."
-Watts also understood Wu Wei as “the art of getting out of one’s own way” and offered the following illustration: “The river is not pushed from behind, nor is it pulled from ahead.
-It falls with gravity.”
+Philosopher Alan Watts believed that wu wei can be described as "not-forcing."
+Watts also understood wu wei as "the art of getting out of one’s own way" and offered the following illustration: "The river is not pushed from behind, nor is it pulled from ahead.
+It falls with gravity."

-Leo Tolstoy was deeply influenced by Taoist philosophy, and wrote his own interpretation of Wu Wei in his piece Non-Activity.
+Leo Tolstoy was deeply influenced by Daoist philosophy, and wrote his own interpretation of wu wei in his piece Non-Activity.

-Psychoanalyst Robin S. Brown has examined Wu Wei in the context of Western psychotherapy.
-Brown links Wu Wei with the psychoanalytic notion of enactment.
+Psychoanalyst Robin S. Brown has examined wu wei in the context of Western psychotherapy.
+Brown links wu wei with the psychoanalytic notion of enactment.